-- 1. acquire mineral properties it considers prospective to strengthen its portfolio of properties, - 2. advance the geological knowledge of its mineral properties through successive exploration programs, and - 3. if deemed advantageous, dispose of its mineral properties
+- 1. acquire mineral properties it considers prospective to strengthen its portfolio of properties, - 2. advance the geological knowledge of its mineral properties through successive exploration programs, and - determine if feasible to develop the properties into a mining operation and if deemed advantageous, dispose of its mineral properties

-Our principal project consists of a 60% interest in the Wawa Gold Project, which is situated in northern Ontario next to the municipality of Wawa and consists of over 5,500 hectares and hosts several former mines with historic production.
-Citabar LLP owns the remaining 40% interest in the project and is funding their portion of exploration activities.
-Red Pine is the operator of the joint venture.
+Our principal project consists of a 60% interest in the Wawa Gold Project, which is situated in northern Ontario next to the municipality of Wawa and consists of more than 6500 hectares and hosts several former mines with historic production.
+Citabar LP ("Citabar") remains on title for a 40% interest in the project but as they haven't been funding their portion of exploration activities, their interest has been diluted below the 40% interest.
+Red Pine is the operator and manager of the joint venture.